miziomon/awesome-wordpress/README.md

 * [Ship](http://ship.getherbert.com/) - Tag a release on GitHub and have it automatically shipped to the official WordPress.org plugin SVN
 * [Simply Show Hooks](https://wordpress.org/plugins/simply-show-hooks/) - Simply Show Hooks helps theme and plugin developers to quickly see where all the action and filter hooks are on any WordPress page.
 * [Timber](https://github.com/timber/timber) - Add [Twig](http://twig.sensiolabs.org/doc/templates.html) templating capabilities to your theme and keep your template code separate from your PHP.
+* [Child Theme Check](https://wordpress.org/plugins/child-theme-check/) - Warns you about outdated template files in your child theme and shows a diff view of the changes between parent and child theme template.

 #### Installer and Generators